richsalz/draft-use-tls13/draft-ietf-uta-require-tls13.md

 this prescription does not pertain to DTLS (in any DTLS version); it pertains to TLS only.

+This document updates RFC9325 and discusses post-quantum cryptography and fixed weaknesses in TLS 1.2 as a rationale for that update.

 # Conventions and Definitions

 {::boilerplate bcp14-tagged}